Generalization Error Bounds for Learning under Censored Feedback: Numerical Experiments

 \subsection{Comparison with existing generalization error bounds}

-{We now compare the performance of our bounds with a number of existing generalization error bounds, and show that by failing to account for censored feedback, prior works fail to correctly capture how well a model learned on data suffering from censored feedback generalizes to unseen data.
+We now compare the performance of our bounds with a number of existing generalization error bounds, and show that by failing to account for censored feedback, prior works fail to correctly capture how well a model learned on data suffering from censored feedback generalizes to unseen data.
 We consider the following four benchmarks: The `Hoeffding + Azuma' bounds represent those derived from Hoeffding and Azuma inequalities \citep{hoeffding1994probability,azuma1967weighted}.
 The `VC + binomial' bounds are VC generalization bounds \citep[Thm 2.5]{vapnik2015uniform,Mostafa2012} where the shatter coefficient is bounded through the binomial theorem.
 The `VC + poly' bounds represent VC generalization bounds \citep[Thm 13.11]{vapnik2015uniform,devroye2013probabilistic} applicable to any linear classifier whose empirical error is minimal, where the shatter coefficient is bounded by a polynomial function.
-Lastly, the `GC' bounds \citep{glivenko1933sulla, cantelli1933sulla}} are derived based on the Glivenko-Cantelli Theorem for a threshold classifier and 0-1 loss.
+Lastly, the `GC' bounds \citep{glivenko1933sulla, cantelli1933sulla} are derived based on the Glivenko-Cantelli Theorem for a threshold classifier and 0-1 loss.

 We conduct this experiment on synthetic data.
 We start with 50 initial training samples for each label $y \in \{0, 1\}$ randomly drawn from Gaussian distributions N(9,1) and N(10,1), respectively.
 The decision threshold $\hat{\theta}$ is selected to be the one minimizing the misclassification error on the training data.
 Then, a total of 50000 new samples arrive throughout the experiment.
 They will be accepted if the feature $x \geq \hat{\theta}$, otherwise, they are rejected.
 We run the experiments 5 times and report the average results with corresponding error bars.
-From Figure~\ref{fig:benchmark_synthetic}, we can clearly see that the `Hoeffding-Azuma' (red), `VC+binomial' (blue), and `GC' (purple) bounds are inadequate for accurately estimating the true generalization error guarantees of the model.
-For the `VC+poly' (gray) bound, for the given number of new samples, it provides a very loose bound, even compared with our bounds.
-However, as the number of arrived samples increases, it will exhibit similar behaviors to the other three benchmarks, in that it will go lower than the true generalization error (black line/shades).
+From Figure~\ref{fig:benchmark}, we can clearly see that the `Hoeffding-Azuma' (red), `VC+binomial' (blue), and `GC' (purple) bounds are inadequate for accurately estimating the true generalization error guarantees of the model.
+This inadequacy is demonstrated by the fact that all three bounds cross the true error (black) line as new samples are collected under the presence of censored feedback.
+For the `VC+poly' (gray) bound, although it provides a very loose estimate compared to our bounds for the given number of new samples—evidenced by the gray bounds being above our green bounds—it ultimately exhibits similar behavior to the other three benchmarks, in that it will go lower than the true generalization error.